robertmartin8/ReasonableDeviations/_posts/2018-09-27-lessons-portfolio-opt.md

 To be fair, this is often quite an obvious mistake to diagnose, because your portfolios will outperform the benchmark by a ridiculous margin and you will realise that something is wrong.
 But there are also more subtle ways that you can include future data (e.g survivorship bias), in which case it may not be so clear.

-## 2. Forget about expected returns
+## 2. Be extra careful about expected returns

 Despite their strong theoretical guarantees, efficient frontier portfolios often have poor real-life performance owing to estimation errors in the inputs.

 Anyone who has ever tried to pick stocks will know how absurd it is to expect that a stock's mean return over the past few years will be a good indicator of its future returns.
 Such simple relationships have almost certainly been arbitraged away – I therefore contend that mean historical returns are almost pure noise.
 The problem with this is that MVO has no way of distinguishing noise and signal, so often what happens is that the optimiser highlights the noise in the input.
 This is why there is a 'running joke' in the portfolio optimisation literature that a mean-variance optimiser is really just an "error maximiser"[^michaud].

-In practice, I have found that standard MVO can perform at least in line with the benchmark for equities, but for other asset classes (particularly those which are primarily driven by speculation, like cryptocurrency), the mean historical return is a useless estimator of future return.
+In practice, I have found that standard MVO can perform at least in line with the benchmark for equities, but for other asset classes (particularly those which are primarily driven by speculation, like cryptocurrency), the mean historical return is a poor estimator of future return (at least for medium-long term time horizons).
 However, in the next section we will see a simple way round this.

 ## 3. You can do better than 1/N